-- Sowerby's beaked whale echolocation clicks were detected throughout the recording period but were highest in April 2020 (Figure 18). - There was no discernible diel pattern for Sowerby's beaked whale clicks (Figure 19).
+- Sowerby's beaked whale echolocation clicks were detected twice in low numbers in July 2021 and in September 2021 (Figure 18). - There was no discernible diel pattern for Sowerby's beaked whale detections (Figure 19).

 Figure 18.
-Weekly presence of Sowerby's beaked whale echolocation clicks from May 2019 to 2020 at NFC Site A. Effort markings are described in Figure 14.
+Weekly presence of Sowerby's beaked whale echolocation clicks from June to September 2021 at NFC site A. Effort markings are described in Figure 14.

 Figure 19.
-Sowerby's beaked whale echolocation clicks in five-minute bins from May 2019 to 2020 at NFC Site A. Effort markings are described in Figure 15.
+Sowerby's beaked whale echolocation clicks in five-minute bins from June to September 2021 at NFC site A. Effort markings are described in Figure 15.